bzsinger/TwitterDemo/README.md

 - [X] Un-favoriting and un-retweeting
 - [X] Replying

-🚫 The following functionality is under-construction: 🔨
+🚫 The following functionality is under construction: 🔨

 - [ ] Profile Page
    - [ ] Implement the paging view for the user description.